 This is the same spill I give in most recipes that use unflavored protein, but I’ll say it again.
 If you’re hesitant to buy unflavored protein for the fear of not using it outside of this recipe, know that you can easily flavor it with stevia, cocoa powder, and other sweeteners.
 Most of my recipes call for vanilla protein powder and end up as totally non-vanilla dishes.
 Here are a few recipes I’ve made recently with unflavored protein:

 Not too shabby, right?

 Okay, moving on.
 If you don’t have protein powder, you could always triple the amount of breadcrumbs but know you’ll have around 50 fewer grams of protein.
-Though your pizza will still be low in calories.
+Though your pizza will still be low calorie compared to other pizza.